All artworks in the centre created by Steven Appleby

 Sleep-wake activity levels (actigraphy)

 After diagnosis, we will suggest treatment that best suits the individual patient.
-This may include lifestyle changes, medication, or treatment with equipment such as continuous positive airway pressure (CPAP) therapy or mandibular advancement splint.
+This may include lifestyle changes, medication, or treatment with equipment such as continuous positive airway pressure (CPAP) therapy.

 We work closely with colleagues (ear, nose and throat surgeons) to assess upper airway problems and how these can be resolved in patients who snore.